ImperialCollegeLondon/diastolic_genetics/phenotype_analysis/README.md

 # Cardiac Phenotype associations Pipeline

-## Multivariable analysis using LASSO models with stability selection for selecting the imaging phenotypes
+## Multivariable analysis using LASSO models with stability selection for selecting the phenotypes
 ### Stability selection procedure using 'stabsel'

     # load non-imaging phenotype data